Skip to main content

 Veracode does not support other cross-platform development frameworks.

-Supported Android JREs and Compilers
+Supported Android JREs and compilers

-LanguagePlatformSupported Versions
+LanguagePlatformSupported versions

-Java and KotlinAndroidAndroid 2.2–13 (API Levels 8–33)
+Java and KotlinAndroidAndroid 2.2–14 (API Levels 8–34), including Jetpack

 Veracode supports scanning Android applications written in Java and Kotlin and packaged as an Android Package (APK) or Android App Bundle (AAB).